20squares/C002-BlockSwap/blockswap-PoN/README.md

 - A (possibly partial) reimbursement for grieving actor(s);
 - A revenue for the **Reporter**.

 In this project, we modelled both the full set of actions that **Reporter** can take, as well as the portion of **Payout pool** interfacing directly with it.
-This allowed us to inspect the full **Reporter** functionality, while keeping everything else as abstract as possible.
+By doing so we were able to inspect the full **Reporter** functionality, while keeping everything else as abstract as possible.

 ## Analytics results
 By analizing the model, we rapidly got aware of some potential problems.
+Most notably, since 'no one reports the **Reporter**', **Reporter** has no incentive to submit truthful reports.
+More in detail, **Reporter** has an incentive in submitting truthful reports only when some other actor is effectively at fault, as by doing so it will receive a revenue.
+However, when no actor is at fault, **Reporter** has no preference between reporting an untruthful report or not reporting at all.
+This is because there is no slashing condition for untruthful reports.

 # Installation